-But the rapid development of tourism in Jurmala also had its dark sides: The water quality became worse and worse.
-In the 80s, swimming before Jūrmala was finally no longer possible.
+But the rapid development of tourism in Jurmala also had its downsides: The water quality became worse and worse.
+In the 80s, swimming in front of Jūrmala was finally no longer possible.
 Fortunately, however, this has changed again.
-Since 2001 the "Blue Flag" - the quality mark for water quality - has been waving on the beach of Jūrmala.
-But what has not changed until today: strolling, going out and enjoying is still the top priority at Jūrmala.
+Since 2001, the "Blue Flag" - the quality mark for water quality - has been flying on the beach at Jūrmala.
+But what has not changed until today: Strolling, going out and enjoying are still the top priorities in Jūrmala.

 The former bathhouse of Emilija Racene was built directly on the beach at the beginning of the 20th century.
 Throughout the year, warm sea water, carbon dioxide, oxygen and pine extract baths were offered here daily.
 During the Soviet era, the building housed the best equipped spa clinics in Jurmala.